-If we train with auto-regressive loss on translation output conditioning on the phrasebooks' excerpts and the input, a model with certain ICL capacity level may quickly learn to leverage the in-context phrasebooks and correctly conduct the translations.
-However, this learning could be brittle, meaning that the model becomes reliant on having the phrasebooks' excerpts in its context.
+If we train with auto-regressive loss on translation output conditioning on the phrasebooks' excerpts and the input, a model with certain ICL capacity level may quickly learn the translation task by leveraging the in-context phrasebooks.
+However, this learning could be brittle, that the model becomes reliant on having the phrasebooks' excerpts in context.
 This reliance can be weaned off by use of probabilistic dropout on phrasebooks tokens in context.
-Intuitively, this simple curriculum forces the model to not only read phrasebooks' excerpts, but also (over time) internalize the phrasebooks' contents.
+Intuitively, this curriculum forces the model to not only read phrasebooks' excerpts, but also gradually internalize the phrasebooks' contents.
 Over time, the model's ability to translate from L_1 to L{d+1} will become robust to the dropout of phrasebooks' excerpts, and eventually, their complete removal.